pangratz/irc-log-viewer/README.md

 ## Front end

-Inside the `_attachments` folder is the basic front end.
-It uses Ember.js and BPM as a build system.
+Inside the `app` folder is the basic application.

 ## Development